gflow/GFlow/README.md

 any specific preconditioner (we recommend `hypre`) nor does it depend on a particular MPI implementation.

-With the required packages installed, `gflow` can be built by running the following command:
+With the required packages installed, `gflow` can be built inside its containing folder by running the following terminal command there:

      make